nais/haproxy-ingress-otel/README.md

 ```

 The `http-request` directive is required to start a new span and `filter` is responsible for (optional) client-side (upstream) span creation and finishing all the spans.
+Both directives are needed to create a complete trace for the request.

 | Option              | Description                    | Values          | Default |